 - Tell me about how it smells…feels…sounds…even tastes!

-Actions we observe in this stage
+Actions we observe in each stage of clay play

 This stage is all about exploring the tactile qualities of clay.
 Children use their fingers and hands to squeeze, pinch, poke, and prod the clay, discovering its texture and malleability.
 This stage helps children develop fine motor skills and spatial awareness, as well as an appreciation for the material itself.